-Fixed assets are stated at cost net of accumulated depreciation.
+Property is stated at cost net of accumulated depreciation.
 Depreciation is provided for at rates expected to write off the cost of the assets over their estimated useful lives.
 Leasehold improvements are depreciated over the period of the lease.

-Depreciation on all classes of fixed assets is computed as follows:
+Depreciation on all classes of property, plant and equipment is computed as follows:

-Rate Basis

-Motor vehicles 25% Reducing balance

-Equipment, furniture and fittings 12 1⁄2% - 50% Straight line

-Leasehold improvements 33 1⁄3% Straight line
+Rate Basis Motor vehicles 25% Reducing balance Equipment, furniture and fittings 12 1 /2% - 50% Straight line Leasehold improvements 33 1 / 3 % Straight line g) Operating lease